stephenjohnlimb/boot2/AgileDevelopment.md

 So that should do it; right?
 No business logic yet, but in terms of minimal functionality and those preconditions - we're done.

 Try the tests again, two still fail!
-This is because the validation using `@Size` causes a `javax.validation.ConstraintViolationException`.
+This is because the validation is using `@Size`, this causes a `javax.validation.ConstraintViolationException`.

-What we really want is the HTTP code for PRECONDITION_FAILURE here.
+What we really want is the HTTP code for PRECONDITION_FAILURE.
 So now we need to work with the Spring framework to add in some `Aspect Programming`.
 Spring enables us to catch the exception via
 `AOP` and modify the response.